London Underground 1992 Stock: Central line units

+2011–2012

 From 2011 to 2012, the Central line 1992 Stock units underwent a refresh of both the interior and exterior.
 Some of the noticeable changes included the addition of the new "Barman" seat moquette, new brighter interior lighting and the installation of new window frames.
 The front of the driving cabs were also refreshed.
 This included repairing water ingress and replacing a large number of parts with a much simpler design, saving costs on future work and cleaning up the appearance of the front end.
 The new-style front end can be easily identified by the new red panelling installed on most units instead of the original grey.
 The refresh came after nearly twenty years of continuous service on the Central line.

+2019–

-TfL is planning a major refurbishment on the Central line units as part of the Central Line Improvement Programme(CLIP).
-This includes a complete overhaul of the interior and adding new features such as new wheelchair spaces, PIS (Passenger Information Screens) and CCTV installed throughout the train.
-The London Underground corporate livery will also be repainted on these units as well as the replacement of the current traction motors.
-Work started in 2019 and has been shown to be heavily delayed for health and financial reasons.
-A test train was spotted in March 2022.
-Interior compenents are known to be working as of 26 April 2022.
+Since 2019, TfL is doing a major refurbishment on the Central line units as part of the Central Line Improvement Programme (CLIP).
+This includes a complete overhaul of the interior and adding new features such as new wheelchair spaces, PIS (Passenger Information Screens), and CCTV installed throughout the train.
+The London Underground corporate livery will also be repainted on these units as well as the replacement of the original DC motors with new AC motors.
+It takes approximately 10 weeks to refurbish a train.
+Work started in 2019 but was heavily delayed due to the COVID-19 pandemic, and financial reasons.